stet-stet/goct_ismir2023/README.md

 This repo contains code for the extended abstract, "BEAT-ALIGNED SPECTROGRAM-TO-SEQUENCE GENERATION OF RHYTHM-GAME CHARTS.", accepted to [ISMIR2023 LBD](https://ismir2023.ismir.net/cflbd/).
 (the paper isn't ready yet, sorry!)

-You may see the demo page [here](https://stet-stet.github.io/goct/)
+**This repo is also under construction**; this is a public version of my bigger, private repo, and I am yet to make sure that everything works without some of the parts that I had.
+This will definitely be done before Thursday.

+You may see the demo page [here](https://stet-stet.github.io/goct/), but this page is currently under construction as well. **Alternatively**, [here](https://drive.google.com/drive/folders/1vPYGO5TuGdGRiGkI9SsNWtvw1TZjcZPW?usp=sharing) is a folder that has videos of generated charts for a wide variety of genres and difficulties.

 # Pretrained models

 We bundled all of the models used to generate the tables in the paper into one .zip file of size `~300MB`.
-You can download it [here](), and then perhaps unzip it to `goct/ckpts`, as many scripts are written with this arrangement implied.
+You can download it [here](https://drive.google.com/file/d/1d6J7Mtgdvx3ecqrK6K3Eakj136QR2S_9/view?usp=sharing).
+If you'd like to replicate the tables or generate your own charts, unzip it to `goct/ckpts`, as many scripts are written with this arrangement implied.

 # Instructions